Best 4K TVs Under $1000 (2026): 11 Picks Compared (11 Sources)

 TCL's most affordable Mini-LED delivers genuine premium features at an entry-level price.
 144Hz VRR with G-Sync and FreeSync, Dolby Vision IQ, HDR10+, and an ONKYO speaker system with built-in subwoofer. ~2,000 nits peak brightness and 500 local dimming zones — many of the same features as TCL's higher-end QM7K at roughly half the cost.
 The best value TV on this list for the price-conscious buyer. [src1, src2]

 Samsung's entry-level QD-OLED brings the wider color gamut and superior viewing angles of quantum dot OLED to under $1,000.
 Four HDMI 2.1 ports all support 4K/120Hz with VRR, G-Sync, and FreeSync — rare at this price.
 The NQ4 AI Gen2 Processor handles AI upscaling effectively.
 Color accuracy and vibrancy rival the more expensive S90F, though peak brightness is lower.
-An excellent choice for viewers who want OLED color without the premium price. [src6]
+Now down to ~$848 as the 2026 S85H approaches, it is the best value QD-OLED on the market. [src6]

 LG's 2025 C-series improves on the C4 with the Alpha 11 AI Gen 8 processor, brighter output, and 144Hz with 4 HDMI 2.1 ports supporting G-SYNC, FreeSync Premium, and VRR.
 Near-instant 0.1ms response time and infinite contrast ratio from self-lit OLED pixels make it the gold standard for PS5 and Xbox Series X gaming.
-Now at clearance pricing as LG C6 models arrive, it is the best gaming TV under $1,000. [src2, src7]
+Clearance pricing continues as LG C6 models arrive, making it the best gaming TV under $1,000. [src2, src7]

-With prices down to ~$650, the LG B5 48" is the cheapest way into genuine OLED territory.
-120Hz refresh rate, Dolby Vision, Dolby Atmos, webOS 25, and perfect blacks.
-The tradeoff versus the C5 is lower peak brightness (~650 nits) and 120Hz vs 144Hz, but for dark-room movie watching at this price, nothing else competes. [src1, src2]
+With Best Buy now listing the 48" B5 at $599 (down from a $1,299 launch MSRP), the LG B5 48" is the cheapest way into genuine OLED territory.
+120Hz refresh rate, four HDMI 2.1 ports with VRR/FreeSync, Dolby Vision, Dolby Atmos, webOS 25, and perfect blacks.
+The tradeoff versus the C5 is lower peak brightness (~650 nits) and 120Hz vs 144Hz, but for dark-room movie watching and console gaming at this price, nothing else competes. [src1, src2]

 Best Color Accuracy: Panasonic Z85A OLED 65" (~$999) — Check price